laravel-enso/data-import/README.md

     * `php artisan vendor:publish --tag=dataimport-classes`
     * `php artisan vendor:publish --tag=import-assets`

-2. In `config/excel.php` set `'force_sheets_collection' => true,` where the default was false

-3. In the library `samples` folder, `vendor/laravel-enso/dataimport/samples`, we have included a couple of sample import files for you to play with
+2. In the library `samples` folder, `vendor/laravel-enso/dataimport/samples`, we have included a couple of sample import files for you to play with

 ### Configuration
-The configuration can be found/published in `config/enso/imports.php` and contains a list of configurations for imports with the following options:
+The configuration can be found/published in `config/enso/imports.php` and contains what's needed to hook the JSON templates to the import package:
-    - `label`, the label visible to the user | required
+    - `label`, the label visible to the user in the interface
-    - `template`, the relative path to the JSON import templates | required
+    - `template`, the relative path to the JSON import templates

+JSON Template structure:

-    - `importerClass`, the fully qualified importer class name | required
+- `importerClass`, the fully qualified importer class name | required.
+Here you write the import logic.
-    - `customValidatorClass`, the fully qualified custom validator class name, if you are using custom validators | optional
+- `validatorClass`, the fully qualified custom validator class name, if you are using custom validators | optional
-    - `sheetEntriesLimit`, the limit of entries in the imported files | default is 5000 | optional
+- `entryLimit`, the limit of entries per sheet in the imported files | default is 5000 | optional
-    - `stopOnErrors`, boolean flag that makes the import stops on content validation errors  | default false | optional
+- `stopsOnIssues`, boolean flag that tells the importer to stop or continue when content validation issues are found  | default false | optional

-Please note that the import does not continue if structure errors are encountered, such as missing sheets.
+Please note that the import does not continue if structure errors are encountered, such as missing sheets or columns.
-If there are no structure errors, the `stopOnErrors` flag is false and content errors are found, the rows with errors are skipped and valid rows are imported.
+If there are no structure errors, the `stopsOnIssues` flag is false and content errors are found, the rows with errors are skipped and valid rows are imported.

 ### Publishes